 Wage and hour class action lawsuits are common, and the potential financial exposures can be huge.
 An expert witness for wage and hour class action uses advanced database calculations to determine exact amounts owed.
 Our precise calculations have prevented every wage and hour class action case in which we have been retained from advancing to trial.

-A wrongful termination is any firing that is done in violation of federal, state, or local laws; the terms of an employment agreement; or for reasons that go against public policy.
+Wrongful termination is any firing that is done in violation of federal, state, or local laws; the terms of an employment agreement; or for reasons that go against public policy.
 In a manner similar to calculating lost profit, calculating economic damages in wrongful termination cases involve projecting what the historical and future earnings of the individual would have been absent the (allegedly) wrongful firing, and comparing this to what the historical earnings of the individual actually were and are currently expected to be.
 This typically involves the determination of the individual’s work life expectancy and life expectancy (when lost pension or other retirement benefits are at issue).

 IF YOU HAVE ANY QUESTIONS, PLEASE CALL THOMAS NECHES DIRECTLY AT 213.624.8150.CONTACT US